-The best cordless vacuum cleaners in order
+The best cordless vacuum cleaners you can buy today

 Ever since Dyson started making a mint by selling premium cordless vacuum cleaners that could, in many homes, replace corded ones there have been two types of cordless vac.
 On the one hand, Dyson cordless vacs, and arrayed against them, vacs that are just like Dyson cordless vacs but not quite as good.
 Nearly always more affordable, and always somewhere between a bit crappier and a lot crappier.
 Now though?
 I'm not so sure.